 And, if you can afford it, don’t be afraid to pay others to take care of mundane tasks that you don’t want to waste your time on.

-Does that you mean that you need to buy a brand new car?
+Does that mean that you need to buy a brand-new car?
 Absolutely not!!

 Think about the things you have.
 What would it cost to replace them?
 Insurance can help you cover that cost without breaking the bank.